Best Marathon Running Shoes: Autumn 2024

 The only downside of carbon/nylon-plated shoes is that you have to be strong enough to handle them, or you could feel it in your hips, knees or ankles.
 As with any shoes you plan to use for a long-distance race, make sure you practice on long runs.

-Hoka Mach X and Saucony Endorphin PRO feature a carbon plate alongside a high level of cushioning for a racer.
-These deliver comfort as well as speed during a marathon or even ultra-distance.
+Hoka Mach X features a carbon plate alongside a high level of cushioning for a racer.
+This delivers comfort as well as speed during a marathon or even ultra-distance.
 Saucony Endorphin Speed, with its nylon plate, is more flexible.
 It still has good propulsion, but it's easier on your hips and body in general.

 Men's Road Racing Shoes